-Thoracic surgeons at BMC will work with you and your primary care physician to diagnose bronchogenic cysts.
-Tests your doctor might recommend to diagnose bronchogenic cysts include:
+Thoracic surgeons at BMC will work with the patient and their primary care physician to diagnose bronchogenic cysts.
+Tests that the doctor might recommend to diagnose bronchogenic cysts include:

-Your physician might also recommend a bronchoscopy, in which he or she passes a small, hollow tube (or bronchoscope) through your nose and throat into the main airway of the lungs after you receive a sedative.
+The physician might also recommend a bronchoscopy, in which he or she passes a small, hollow tube (or bronchoscope) through the nose and throat into the main airway of the lungs after the patient receives a sedative.
 This procedure allows physicians to see any abnormalities that might be present.

-After a careful evaluation of your condition, we will recommend the treatment that is most appropriate for you.
+After a careful evaluation of the condition, the physician will recommend the treatment that is most appropriate..
 The goal of bronchogenic cyst treatment is to remove the cyst, which is called resection.
 There are several types of mediastinal tumor resection for cysts, including:

 - Thoracotomy, in which the surgeon makes an incision on the side, the back, or in some cases, between the ribs to gain access to the chest cavity.
 The surgeon then locates and removes the cyst.

 - Video-assisted thorascopic surgery (VATS), a minimally invasive alternative to open chest surgery that involves less pain and recovery time.
-After giving you general anesthesia, the physician makes small incisions in your chest and then inserts a fiber-optic camera, called a thorascope, as well as surgical instruments.
+After giving the patient general anesthesia, the physician makes small incisions in the chest and then inserts a fiber-optic camera, called a thorascope, as well as surgical instruments.
 As the physician moves the thorascope around, images that provide important information are transmitted to a video monitor.
 The surgeon can then locate and remove the cyst.

 - Robotic resection, in which the surgeon guides robotic instruments to perform the procedure.
 The surgeon's hand movements guide the instruments by means of a control console and a computer.